The-OpenROAD-Project/megaboom/README.md

   always existed for detailed routing: detailed routing succeeds, has exit code 0, even if there are DRC errors.
-- **Mocking abstracts** when doing initial top-level floorplanning is needed to seperate concerns.
+- **Mocking abstracts** when doing initial top-level floorplanning is needed to separate concerns.
 It can be useful to skip one of place, cts, route for the macros until one starts to converge on a workable top level floorplan.
 This is supported via `mock_abstract` in `openroad.bzl`
 - **Efficient local storage of build artifacts** are needed as .odb files are